halcyoned/jfsd-JS-assessment/README.md

 # jfsd-JS-assessment
 Edmund Loo
+2073958G@STUDENT.TP.EDU.SG

+Note: Up down left right are controlled by keys "W A S D" respectively!
+I find that it is more intuitive this way :)

 What did you like about this project?
 A lot of guidance was given.
 Framework was laid out and carefully explained, which was very helpful in understanding the base framework.
 It was also a good test of logic.